awsdocs/aws-cdk-guide/v2/hello_world.md

     Metadata:...
 ```

-Even if you aren't familiar with AWS CloudFormation, you can find the bucket definition and see how the `versioned` property was translated\.

 **Note**
-Every generated template contains a `AWS::CDK::Metadata` resource by default\. \(We haven't shown it here\.\) The AWS CDK team uses this metadata to gain insight into how the AWS CDK is used, so that we can continue to improve it\.
+Every generated template contains an `AWS::CDK::Metadata` resource by default\.
+The AWS CDK team uses this metadata to gain insight into AWS CDK usage and find ways to improve it\.
 For details, including how to opt out of version reporting, see [Version reporting](cli.md#version_reporting)\.

-The `cdk synth` generates a perfectly valid AWS CloudFormation template\.
-You could take it and deploy it using the AWS CloudFormation console or another tool\.
-But the AWS CDK Toolkit can also do that\.
+The generated template can be deployed through the AWS CloudFormation console or any AWS CloudFormation deployment tool\.
+You can also use the CDK CLI to deploy\.
+In the next step, you use the CDK CLI to deploy\.

-## Deploying the stack<a name="hello_world_tutorial_deploy"></a>
+## Step 6: Deploy your stack<a name="hello_world_tutorial_deploy"></a>

-To deploy the stack using AWS CloudFormation, issue:
+To deploy your CDK stack to AWS CloudFormation using the CDK CLI, run the following:

 ```
 cdk deploy
 ```

-As with `cdk synth`, you don't need to specify the name of the stack since there's only one in the app\.
+Similar to `cdk synth`, you don't have to specify the AWS CDK stack since the app contains a single stack\.

-It is optional \(though good practice\) to synthesize before deploying\.
-The AWS CDK synthesizes your stack before each deployment\.

-If your code has security implications, you'll see a summary of these and need to confirm them before deployment proceeds\.
-This isn't the case in our stack\.
+If your code has security implications, the CDK CLI will output a summary\.
+You will need to confirm them to continue with deployment\.
+The app in this tutorial doesn't have these implications\.

-`cdk deploy` displays progress information as your stack is deployed\.
-When it's done, the command prompt reappears\.
-You can go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home) and see that it now lists `HelloCdkStack`\.
-You'll also find `MyFirstBucket` in the Amazon S3 console\.
+After running `cdk deploy`, the CDK CLI displays progress information as your stack is deployed\.
+When complete, you can go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home) to view your `HelloCdkStack` stack\.
+You can also go to the Amazon S3 console to view your `MyFirstBucket` resource\.

-You've deployed your first stack using the AWS CDK—congratulations\!
-But that's not all there is to the AWS CDK\.
+Congratulations\!
+You've deployed your first stack using the AWS CDK\.
+Next, you will modify your app and re\-deploy to update your resource\.

-## Modifying the app<a name="hello_world_tutorial_modify"></a>
+## Step 7: Modify your app<a name="hello_world_tutorial_modify"></a>

-The AWS CDK can update your deployed resources after you modify your app\.
-Let's change the bucket so it can be automatically deleted when deleting the stack\.
-This involves changing the bucket's `RemovalPolicy`\.
-Also, use the `autoDeleteObjects` property to ask the AWS CDK to delete the objects from the bucket before destroying it\. \(AWS CloudFormation doesn't delete S3 buckets that contain any objects\.\)
+In this step, you will modify your Amazon S3 bucket by configuring it to be automatically deleted when your stack is deleted\.
+This modification involves changing the bucket's `RemovalPolicy` property\.
+You will also configure the `autoDeleteObjects` property to configure the CDK CLI to delete objects from the bucket before destroying it\.
+By default, AWS CloudFormation doesn't delete Amazon S3 buckets that contain objects\.

+Use the following example to modify your resource:

 ------
 #### [ TypeScript ]